Matt-Adventure-Ardeche/staffhandbook/docs/risk-assessments/genericRA.md

 !!! warning
     **ALL** Risk Assessments are likely to change at some point whan a common format is decided upon.

+!!! info
+**ALL** Risk Assessments Have a huge amount of repetition across all areas.
+Consider bringing that across into a single Generic document to highlight these aspects.

 |**Activity**   |**Property**|
 |:----          |:----       |
 |Generic        |All         |